tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

 - Add validation for role-based access control
 - Create comprehensive test coverage for core authentication flows

+- [x] Add Menu for ACL in sidebar
+- it will have two sub menus Users, Roles
+- create a starter page for Roles submenu

 ## Week 2: User Management & Role-Based Access